Evangelion: 3.0+1.0 Thrice Upon a Time: Critical response

 Reviewers also noted the film's deeply divided reception among Evangelion fans, with the ending proving particularly controversial.
-Gainax co-founder Toshio Okada promulgated an association between the character of Mari and Anno's wife Moyoco, and was rebuffed by significant backlash from Khara staff, Moyoco, and Anno himself, who instead pointed out to Tsurumaki's responsibility for developing her and similarities to his earlier characters from FLCL and Diebuster, which shared her voice actress, and Anno's detachment from her creation.
+Gainax co-founder Toshio Okada promulgated an association between the character of Mari and Anno's wife Moyoco, and was rebuffed by significant backlash from Khara staff, Moyoco, and Anno himself, who instead pointed out Tsurumaki's responsibility for developing her and similarities to his earlier characters from FLCL and Diebuster, which shared her voice actress, and Anno's detachment from her creation.
 Similarly to End of Evangelion, reviewers considered the film to have the theme of "moving into reality", but were divided on the effectiveness of its execution and the resolution of its plot lines.
 Bunshun Online concluded that unlike the 1997 film, 3.0+1.0 did not intend to give viewers a mystery to solve, but to provide a more straightforward answer.
 Writers for Yahoo!
 Japan and others agreed on its distinctiveness from the previous work, reflecting a different cultural context and personal state of Hideaki Anno, speculating his time at Ghibli had greatly influenced him, with a less multifaceted story where Shinji's character had been completely "consumed" by Anno attempting to break the "Otaku curse" represented in-story by the "Curse of Evangelion", and considered the ending could only be explained with background knowledge on Anno's life, and how this controversy would likely drive more heated discussion in the near future, with fan backlash coming even at small subsequent statements by Anno and other staff.
-Writer Ichisi Lida concluded he could not decide if he liked the film or not, but felt if he watched it again after some years, he'd think it was a bad film, not feeling the same feeling of confusion mixed with amazement as 1997's End of Evangelion or its 2012 predecessor Evangelion 3.0.
-Lida expressed disappointment at a "sense of déjà vu", characterizing the film a self-imitation of Anno's past works.
+Writer Ichisi Lida concluded he could not decide if he liked the film or not, but felt if he watched it again after some years, he would think it was a bad film, not feeling the same feeling of confusion mixed with amazement as 1997's End of Evangelion or its 2012 predecessor Evangelion 3.0.
+Lida expressed disappointment at a "sense of déjà vu", characterizing the film as a self-imitation of Anno's past works.
 Lida felt that Shinji's maturing was not surprising, but expected, as he had already gone through that process with the 1997 film.
 Similarly, he noted how the generation that grew up with the Rebuild films could feel like their own coming-of-age would be marked by the film, but for an older fan such as himself, that had already happened with the 1997 movie.
 Anno had partly re-created his hometown of Ube as it existed during his youth for the ending scene, prompting tourism from fans to the town.